proplot-dev/proplot/docs/showcase1.rst

 --------------------

 The `~proplot.subplots.subplots` command is your gateway to all of ProPlot’s features.
-Its usage is sort of like the pyplot `~matplotlib.pyplot.subplots` version, but it is packed with new features and generates a subclassed figure and specially subclassed axes.
+Its usage is similar to the pyplot `~matplotlib.pyplot.subplots` command, but it is packed with new features and generates a subclassed figure and specially subclassed axes.